Fatma-Nur-Azman/Fatma-Nur-Azman/README.md

 </p>

-I am a data scientist and a passionate learner.
-I have a strong passion for data analysis, machine learning, and artificial intelligence.
+I am a data analyst and a passionate data scientist learner.
+I have a strong passion for data analytics, machine learning and artificial intelligence.

 Applying a data-driven approach to solve problems and analyzing complex datasets to derive meaningful insights excites me.